Traditional funeral plan

 What is a Traditional funeral plan?

-A funeral plan from the Traditional range covers all the funeral director’s services to arrange and conduct the funeral ceremony at the crematorium or place of burial, attended by any number of family and friends - venue permitting.
+A funeral plan from the Traditional range covers all the funeral director’s services to arrange and conduct the funeral ceremony at the crematorium or place of burial, attended by an unrestricted number of family and friends.

-This type of funeral plan is for a send-off with all the ceremonial extras, including a basic to standard quality coffin.
-This type of plan also provides one chauffeur-driven car to ensure loved ones don't have to worry about getting themselves to the funeral and can arrive there safely, on time.
+This type of funeral plan is perfect for you if you’re looking for a send-off with all the ceremonial extras, including a basic or standard quality coffin, and one chauffeur-driven car to ensure loved ones don't have to worry about getting themselves to the funeral on time and arrive there safely.

 Pros and Cons of a Traditional Funeral Plan